swyxio/brain/README.md

 This repo has no affiliation to the React team.
 For official communication from them, please visit [the React blog](https://reactjs.org/blog) and follow their Twitter updates [here](https://twitter.com/reactjs). **Our intent is NOT to be a substitute for official communication**, rather it is for early adopters sharing links to understand and try out things from the community.

-# React Team Official Communication
+# React Team Public Communication

 - 27 Mar 2018: [Update on Async Rendering](https://reactjs.org/blog/2018/03/27/update-on-async-rendering.html) blogpost on migration path for the deprecated and new lifecycle methods
 - 20 Mar 2018: [Suspense!
 ReactFest](https://www.youtube.com/watch?v=6g3g0Q_XVb4) 2nd Dan Abramov demo on Suspense